 2. Access the right resources

-In addition to the course materials teachers provide throughout the year and the curriculum published by the exam board (which can vary between AQA, OCR, MEI, and Edexcel), students can find revision guides and preparatory material on the internet that covers topics from pure mathematics, mechanics and statistics.
+In addition to the course materials teachers provide throughout the year and the curriculum published by the exam board (which can vary between AQA, OCR, MEI, and Edexcel), students can find revision guides and preparatory material on the study resources sites like Studocu, that covers topics from pure mathematics, mechanics and statistics.

 There are even A-levels maths revision courses available that recap course material most relevant for the upcoming exam as they often provide study crafted to help students self-study for the exam.